College and University Courses

 - Liberal Arts and Humanities

 - Transportation and Distribution

 - Visual and Performing Arts

 Departments, in turn, offer courses that students complete as part of a program or major.
-Colleges, as compared to universities, function similarly in that they have multiple departments that offer programs and courses; they differ in that there is usually a single college without the overarching structure of a university.
+Colleges function similarly in that they have multiple departments that offer programs and courses.
+They differ in that there is usually a single college without the overarching structure of a university.